Patricia Fennell

-Patricia A. Fennell is chief executive officer of Albany Health Management Associates.
+Patricia A. Fennell is the chief executive officer of Albany Health Management Associates.
 She is a clinician, research scientist, educator, and author specializing in chronic illness, chronic and post-viral syndromes, trauma, forensics, hospice, global health care concerns, autoimmune and post-viral disease, clinical education, and training.
-She is involved in research design and development.

 Education and experience

 Fennell graduated from The College of Saint Rose in New York State with an undergraduate sociology degree, and received her graduate degree in social work from the State University of New York at Albany.

 She began her career in social work in the hospice setting.
-She determined that the excellent care given to the dying could be applied to individuals with chronic illnesses.
+She determined that the care given to the dying could be applied to individuals with chronic illnesses.
 In the course of time she concentrated on working, supporting, and creating a new treatment approach for chronic syndromes.
 Her clinical experience with individuals in managing chronic illness, other works, and publications, have earned her a reputation as an expert in the field according to a review of Fennell's book; Managing Chronic Illness, published in Psychiatric Services.
-Fennell is CEO of Albany Health Management, Inc. Her company provides counseling, consulting, professional education, and doctoral training for the State University of New York.
+Fennell is CEO of Albany Health Management, Inc. Her company provides counselling, consulting, professional education, and doctoral training for the State University of New York.
 She also engages in collaborative international research using her empirically verified "Four-Phase Model".